Last Updated on April 17, 2023

-Making your home more energy and water efficient is one of the best ways you can have a positive impact on the environment so I wanted to round up a few ways you can make your home more sustainable and eco-friendly.
+Making a sustainable home is done by adding a lot of little changes together to create a large impact!
+Sustainable homes are energy and water efficient and have a positive impact on the environment.
+So, I wanted to round up a few ways you can make your home more sustainable and eco-friendly.

 This post was sponsored by Sunrun.
 All thoughts and opinions are my own.
 For more information, please see my disclosure policy.

 Table of Contents

 If you’re renting or living in an apartment, be sure to check out my blog post 8 tips for eco-friendly apartment living where I address a few of these topics in a renter-friendly way.